madsjoyce/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

 - Install Python PyYAML Package by entering the following command into your terminal: ```pip install PyYAML```
 - Install Python Pandas Package by entering the following command into your terminal:```pip install pandas```

-**Step 4.** Run the db_utilis.py file to load the loan_payments.data file.
-- Enter the folowing command into your terminal: ```python db_utilis.py```
-- Verify that the 'loan_payments_data.csv' file has loaded into your 'exploratory_data_analysis' directory on your local machine.
+**Step 4.** Execute all .py files in the following order to ensure all classes are ready to run for analysis.
+1. db_utilis.py
+2. DataTransform.py
+3. DataFrameInfo.py
+4. Plotter.py
+5. DataFrameTransform.py

 **Step 5.** Ready for Analysis.
-- With the data successfully loaded, you are now ready to read and analyse it for your exploratory data analysis tasks.
+- With the classes successfully loaded, you can now go through the .py files' corresponding notebook, in the same order, and execute the code cells to start to visualise the data.
+- Please note, that you will need to run the top boxes in both Milestone_3 and Milestone_4 notebooks to ensure that the database is correctly transformed and ready for analysis.

 ### 3. Usage Instructions
 This project's intended use is to load loan payment data onto your local machine so that you can perform exploratory data analysis.